websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/search-results-behavior.md

 ![Inspect the document view of a content page to see what fields are indexed.](./search-results-behavior/images/12.png)

+In Liferay 7.4 GA25+/U25+, you can also search for widget pages (by title only).

 ## Returning Objects in Search Results

 Liferay 7.4 includes [Liferay Objects](../../../building-applications/objects.md), a GUI-driven application-building framework.
 Fields of each Object's definition can be declared searchable; Object Entries (the records submitted by the application's users) [can then be queried](../../getting-started/searching-for-content.md#searching-for-liferay-objects) and returned in the Search Results widget.